Vickie Coleman Gallagher, PhD

 - Nassau and Freeport, Bahamas

-- Toronto, Vancouver, and Quebec, Canada
+- Toronto, Vancouver, Montreal, and Quebec City, Canada

 |Organizational Behavior PHD seminar (MLR 803)- Concepts, theories, methods of inquiry, and relevant journal articles in leadership, stress, motivation, social influence, etc.